Frequently Asked Medicinal Mushroom Questions

 What is the nutritional breakdown of mushrooms?

-Generally speaking, mushrooms are about 25% protein, 58% carbohydrates and 3% fat.
+Generally speaking, mushrooms are roughly 25% protein, 58% carbohydrates and 3% fat.
 The rest is vitamins and minerals.
+1 gram would be around 3-4 calories.

 Can I give your products to my pet?